 1.2.2 the singular shall include the plural and vice versa;

-1.2.3 a "person" shall be construed as a reference to any individual, firm, company (including, without limitation, a limited liability company or an unlimited liability company), corporation, government, state or agency of a state, province or provincial agency, or any association or partnership (whether or not having separate legal personality) of two or more of the foregoing;
+1.2.3 a "person" shall be construed as a reference to any individual, firm, company (including, without limitation, a limited liability company), corporation, government, state or agency of a state or any association or partnership (whether or not having separate legal personality) of two or more of the foregoing;

 1.2.4 a "company" shall include a reference to any body corporate;

 1.2.5 a "Group" shall, in relation to any company, be construed as a reference to that company and any parent undertaking of that company and all subsidiary undertakings of that company and its parent undertaking from time to time;

 1.2.6 a "Party" shall mean a party to the Contract and "Parties" shall be construed accordingly;

 1.2.7 any time or date shall be construed as a reference to the time or date prevailing at the applicable U.S. Customer location; and

 1.2.8 any statute or statutory provision shall, unless the context otherwise requires, be construed as a reference to such statute or statutory provision (including all instruments, orders or regulations made thereunder or deriving validity therefrom) as in force at the date of the Agreement and as subsequently amended, consolidated, modified, extended, re-enacted or replaced.

 1.3 The headings in these Standard Terms are for convenience only and shall not affect their meaning.